When Should You Take Social Security?

 Am I in dire need of extra money?
 (If so, you may need to draw social security early.)

-The Right Answer for YOU
+The Right Answer for You

 Your answers to these questions will determine when you should draw social security benefits.
 In considering the question of when to draw social security, there is no one right answer for everyone; there is only the right answer for you.